Franciscan Priest and Doctor of the Church (1195-1231)

 + Anthony was a beloved preacher and traveled through northern Italy and southern France.
 He returned to Italy in 1227 and eventually settled in Padua.

 + Saint Anthony died in Padua in 1231 and was canonized only one year after his death.
 He was declared a Doctor of the Church in 1946.
-He is one of the most beloved saints in the Church, honored as a particular patron of the poor.
+He is one of the most beloved saints in the Church is honored as a particular patron of the poor.

 “The person who is filled with the Holy Spirit speaks in different languages.
 These different languages are different ways of witnessing to Christ, such as humility, poverty, patience, and obedience.”—Saint Anthony of Padua